The Optimum Preventive Maintenance Schedule: 7 Steps for Efficient and Effective Preventive Maintenance Planning and Scheduling

 Who Conducts Preventive Maintenance Scheduling?

-Typically, maintenance schedules may be completed by:
+Typically, maintenance schedules are completed by:

 1. Read the work order and clarify details with the maintenance planner.

-4. Assign the task to a technician for completion.
+4. Assign the task to a technician.

 • How critical is the asset to daily operations?